maximecb/uvm/README.md

 programs that will not break and to combat code rot.
 It also aims to be conceptually simple, easy to understand, fun to work with and approachable to newcomers.

 ## Features

+Current features:
-- Stack-machine interpreter
+- Stack-based bytecode interpreter
-  - Eventually to include a JIT compiler
+- Variable-length instructions for compactness
-- Untyped design, manipulates 64-bit words
+- Untyped design for simplicity
 - Little-endian byte ordering (like x86, ARM & RISC-V)
-- Variable-length instructions for compactness
-- Linear address spaces for data and code
-- Separate address spaces for code and data
+- Separate flat, linear address spaces for code and data
-  - For security and to facilitate JIT compilation
 - Built-in, easy to use assembler with a simple syntax
-- Provides an easily accessible frame buffer to draw RGB graphics
+- Easily accessible frame buffer to draw RGB graphics

+Planned features:
+- Fast JIT compiler based on dynamic binary translation and basic block versioning
+  - Expected performance ~80% of native speed (maybe more?)
+  - Near-instant warmup
+- Async file and network I/O
+- Ability to suspend running programs and save them to a new app image file

 ## Build instructions